alex-louvet/partitions/README.md

 ## Reproducibility

-We include a a script [`runme.sh`](./runme.sh) to reproduce the main results of our experiments.
-This script will run 10 times each necessary execution of the algorithm.
-Each resulting partition will be stored in the folder `run_artifacts`, the partitions information in `result.csv` and the potential funvtion values in `potential.csv` and `potential2.csv`.
+We include a script [`runme.sh`](./runme.sh) to reproduce the main results of our experiments.
+This script will run 10 times each necessary execution of the algorithms.
+Each resulting partition will be stored in the folder `run_artifacts`, the partitions information in `result.csv` and the potential function values in `potential.csv` and `potential2.csv`.
 In addition it will generate a latex report with all the figures (stored in the `latex_report/img` folder) and tables in the `latex_report` folder.
 Creating the latex file requires the following dependencies (in addition to the dependencies listed above):

 - [latexmk](https://ctan.org/pkg/latexmk/)
 - [amsmath](https://ctan.org/pkg/amsmath)